Wen-Lei Gu

 About

 Violinist Wen-Lei Gu has won international acclaim as soloist, recitalist, and chamber musician with her passionate playing and profound musicianship.
 The Frankfurter Neue Presse praised her playing as “a musical sensation -- top-notch musicianship and technical perfection!”
-A winner of numerous prizes in national and international violin competitions, Miss Gu was the gold medalist in China’s National Violin Competition and the Heida Hermanns International Competition, the silver medalist in the Yehudi Menuhin International Violin Competition and Ima Hogg Young Artist Competition.
-She made her international debut at age thirteen, performing the Saint–Saëns Violin Concertoin B minorin England with Yehudi Menuhin at the baton.
+A winner of numerous prizes in national and international violin competitions, Ms. Gu was the gold medalist in China’s National Violin Competition and the Heida Hermanns International Competition, the silver medalist in the prestigious Yehudi Menuhin International Violin Competition and Ima Hogg Young Artist Competition.
+She made her international debut at age thirteen, performing the Saint–Saëns Violin Concerto in B minor in England with the legendary violinist and conductor Yehudi Menuhin at the baton.
 Menuhin said of her playing: “sounds like a poem, looks like a painting.”

-Miss Gu has performed extensively as guest soloist with orchestras and as recitalist throughout the world, in distinguished venues such as the Berliner Philharmonie, Smetana Hall, La Sala Verdi, Beijing Concert Hall, Carnegie Hall, Avery Fisher Hall and Alice Tully Hall at Lincoln Center, and the Kennedy Center for the Performing Arts.
-Possesing a wide range of repertoire, she has performed virtually all the major violin concertos as soloist with orchestra, including violin concertos of Bartok, Beethoven, Brahms, Bruch, Elgar, Lalo, Mendelssohn, Paganini, Saint-Saens, Sibelius, Shostakovich, Tchaikovsky, Wieniawki, etc. In addition, her recitals have been frequently featured live on Wisconsin Public Radio’s Midday Show and the Sunday Afternoon Live at the Chazen, and Chicago WFMT Radio’s Live from WFMT and the Dame Myra Hess Concert Series.
+Ms. Gu has performed extensively as guest soloist and recitalist throughout the world, in distinguished venues such as the Berliner Philharmonie, Smetana Hall, La Sala Verdi, Beijing Concert Hall, Carnegie Hall, Avery Fisher Hall and Alice Tully Hall at Lincoln Center, and the Kennedy Center for the Performing Arts.
+As concerto soloist, she has performed concerti of Bartok, Beethoven, Berg, Brahms, Bruch, Elgar, Lalo, Mendelssohn, Paganini, Saint-Saens, Sibelius, Shostakovich, Tchaikovsky, Wieniawki, with orchestras in the U.S. and abroad.
+In addition, her recitals have been frequently featured live on Wisconsin Public Radio’s Midday Show and the Sunday Afternoon Live at the Chazen, and Chicago WFMT Radio’s Live from WFMT and the Dame Myra Hess Concert Series

 Education